ndv99/OpenF1/README.md

 1. In your terminal, navigate to the `frontend` directory in the repository.
 2. Run `yarn install` to install the project dependencies.

     *2a.
-(Optional) If you skipped the backend setup, createa file called `.env.local` in the frontend directory, and paste the following code into it:*
+(Optional) If you skipped the backend setup, create a file called `.env.local` in the frontend directory, and paste the following code into it:*
     ```env
     NEXT_PUBLIC_QUERY_URL = https://openf1-api.herokuapp.com
     ```
+    *This will tell your frontend instance to use the production API.*
 3. Run the website using `yarn dev`
 4. Open `http://localhost:3000` with your browser to see the result.